 On the other hand, with a Roth IRA, you pay the taxes when the money is deposited into the account, not when you make a withdrawal.
 The money is taxed ahead of time.

-On paper, a $200,000 IRA and a $200,000 Roth IRA may look the same, but in practice, they’re quite different.
+On paper, a $200,000 IRA and a $200,000 Roth IRA may look the same, but in practice, they’re pretty different.
 Knowing such details may give you a leg up.

 Related Reading: Can You File For Bankruptcy During a Divorce?